-She is the adopted daughter of a bloodline grandson of the great Shawnee Chiefs BlueJacket and Tecumseh, and a third Generation Granddaughter of Oklahoma Land Run homesteaders whose ancestral origins are Scotland, Ireland, and England.
+Kandace Keithley is a bloodline descendant of Trail of Tears Cherokee Ancestors, the adopted daughter of a grandson of the Shawnee Chiefs BlueJacket and Tecumseh, and a third Generation Granddaughter of Oklahoma Land Run homesteaders whose ancestral origins are Scotland, Ireland, and England.

-She is the devoted mother of the two beautiful souls pictured below, who are now magnificent young men.
+She is the proud and devoted mother of two beautiful sons who are now magnificent young men.

 Kandace is a United States marine Corps veteran and professional communicator with more than 35 years experience.
 She has worked for Burson-Marsteller, NYC, OETA, Oklahoma’s statewide PBS network, and the US Marine Corps, Far East Network, Tokyo.
 She is proud USMC vet and a member of the USMC Combat Correspondents’ Association.

 Most recently, she has been working with a global coalition of whistle-blowers, researchers, investigative journalists and independent reporters to expose corruption in the US and global political systems.

 Kandace has worked on three of the most powerful social media activism campaigns in the history of the internet: Standing Rock’s Water Is Life / NoDAPL action, Senator Bernie Sanders’ #FeelTheBern campaign for the 2016 Democrat party’s presidential nomination, and the QAnon global military intelligence operation that is still ongoing.